Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 $M = p*q$
 </center>

-M is a 16-bit composite number which is multiplication of two 8-bit primes `p,q`. ‌Because M is in form of $p*q$, the x will not generate the entire group and and it will randomly generate some specific elelemnts from the group and will cycle through them. this is quite similar to a random number generator. **The M is public which is printed in the server banner below. but the x0 (the initial state) is unkown**
+M is a 16-bit composite number which is the multiplication of two 8-bit primes `p,q.` ‌Because M is in the form of $p*q$, the x will not generate the entire group, and it will randomly generate some specific elements from the group and will cycle through them.
+This is quite similar to a random number generator. **The M is public and is printed in the server banner below.
+But the x0 (the initial state) is unknown**

 ```
 You stand before the Seers of the Obsidian Tower.
 They alone hold the knowledge you seek.